 Specialist research areas:

-Transnational far right between India and the West; Gender and online extremism; Diaspora and migration; Qualitative social media analysis.
+Transnational far right between India and Europe/North America; Gender and online extremism; Diaspora and migration; Qualitative social media analysis.

 Eviane received her PhD in Sociology from the University of Oslo.
 Her doctoral dissertation traced transnational connections of the far right between India and the West, particularly through diaspora supporters of Brexit and Trump in the UK and US.
 During her PhD, she was a VOX-Pol sponsored visiting researcher at the Oxford Internet Institute, University of Oxford, as well as a visiting scholar at New York University’s department of Media, Culture, and Communication.